nightowl8908/Case_Study_1-Bellabeat_Smart_Device_Usage/README.md

 ## 3b.
 How the Data is Organized

 After downloading the data sets and storing in the cloud on my RStudio workspace, I wanted to know how the data was organized, as well as its structure.
-So, I used the structure, head, and n_unique functions in R to better understand this.
+So, I used the structure and n_unique functions in R to better understand this.

-# PASTE IMAGE OF R CODE HERE with using head function!!
+    # Determining structure of each data set

+    str(daily_activity)
+    str(daily_calories)
+    str(daily_intensities)
+    str(daily_sleep)
+    str(daily_steps)
+    str(hourly_calories)
+    str(hourly_intensities)
+    str(hourly_steps)
+    str(weight_logs)

-From the head function, I was able to determine that all the data is in long format since it is organized by time.
+From the structure function, I was able to determine that all the data is in long format since it is organized by time.
 The data sets where data was tracked each day were also  organized by day, with each day corresponding to a single row.
 The other data sets where data was tracked and collected hourly had each hour of the specific day corresponding to a single row.

-# PASTE IMAGE OF R CODE HERE with using structure function!!

-From the structure function, I determined that the various data sets had a combination of numeric. integer, and string types of data stored within them.
+I also determined that the various data sets had a combination of numeric. integer, and string types of data stored within them.

-# PASTE IMAGE OF R CODE HERE with using n_unique function!!
+    # Determining the number of FitBit users by counting the number of unique IDs

+    n_distinct(daily_activity$Id)
+    [1] 33
+    n_distinct(daily_calories$Id)
+    [1] 33
+    n_distinct(daily_intensities$Id)
+    [1] 33
+    n_distinct(daily_sleep$Id)
+    [1] 24
+    n_distinct(daily_steps$Id)
+    [1] 33
+    n_distinct(hourly_calories$Id)
+    [1] 33
+    n_distinct(hourly_intensities$Id)
+    [1] 33
+    n_distinct(hourly_steps$Id)
+    [1] 33
+    n_distinct(weight_logs$Id)
+    [1] 8

-Finally, from the unique function, I determined that there was a total of 31 unique ID numbers within the different data sets.
-This means that there was a total of 31 different FitBit users' information collected, which tracked their sleep times, steps taken, calories burned, and so on.
+Finally, from the n_unique function, I determined that there was a total of 33 unique ID numbers for all the different data sets except for two of them.
+This means that there was a total of 33 different FitBit users' information collected, which tracked their steps taken, calories burned, and so on.
+However, the data sets that users' logging their weights on a given day and their daily sleep had only 8 and 24 unique ID numbers respectively.

 ## 3c.
 Credibility of the Data

-Since there are only a total of 31 users whose information was collected for the data, it is likely that there may be some level of sampling bias for this data.
+Since there are only a total of 33 users whose information was collected for the data, it is likely that there may be some level of sampling bias for this data.
 Not only that, but there is also no identifiable, demographic information about our users.
 Therefore, we have no way of knowing if our sample represents the overall population of FitBit's users.
 One of two things might have occcurred.
 Most users may have refused to participate in the study, which then lead to non-response bias.
 Or, this data could have undercoverage bias if certain members of the population are not represented as much as they should be.

 Finally, this data was not collected recently.
 It was done over a few months back in the year 2016.